What to do

 Limit the time you spend around people who don’t live with you

-As we reopen San Francisco, the safest choice is to stay home.
+During this current surge, the safest choice is to stay home.
 The more you go out, the more you expose yourself and others to COVID-19.

 Talk with the people you live with about how to stay healthy together.